wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 - `object_storage_source`: must be a Dremio source where tables can be written (S3, GCP, HDFS, AWS Glue, Polaris, Nessie).
 - `object_storage_path`: the sub path for your object_storage_source

-These two settings establish where physical tables are created by default, in our case we want to create tables by default in `nessie.nyc.raw` so the values will be:
+These two settings establish where physical tables are created by default, in our case we want to create tables by default in `catalog.nyc.raw` so the values will be:

-8. **object_storage_source**: `nessie`
+8. **object_storage_source**: `catalog`
 9. **object_storage_path**: `nyc.raw`

 ###### Creating Views Location